za3k/za3k.com/archive/invincible.md

     - If the Hero's stat is at least as high as the equivalent Difficulty, they beat the Obstacle; otherwise, they fail.
     - If a Hero would fail, another Hero can come in to help.
 If multiple Heroes want to help, the most recently failed Hero decides who helps.
     - If the helping Hero also fails, this process repeats, until either the Obstacle is beaten or no new Hero volunteers to help.
-- Obstacles (Outcome)
+- Obstacles (Failure)
-    - If the Obstacle is beaten, the last Hero who beat it, describes how they best the obstacle, and how any Hero(es) they're helping sucked at it before they came along.
-    - If the Obstacle is failed, each Hero describes how they failed in order.
+    - Each Hero describes how they failed in order.
-    - If the Obstacle is beaten, the Heroes get any loot.
-The last Hero to help picks loot first, then the next-to-last, and so on.
-    - If the Obstacle is failed, the Heroes take damage.
+    - The Heroes take damage.
 The Villain reveals the HP penalty for failure, and all Heroes lose that much HP.
+- Obstacle (Success)
+    - The last Hero, who beat the Obstacle, describes how they overcame it, and how any Hero(es) they're helping sucked at it before they came along.
+    - The Heroes get any Loot.
+The last Hero to help picks 1 Loot first, then the next-to-last, and so on.
-    - After an Obstacle is beaten and the loot distributed, that Villain turns face-up the next Obstacle in their lair, and describes it aloud to the Heroes just like the first.
+    - After an Obstacle is beaten, that Villain turns face-up the next Obstacle in their lair, and describes it aloud to the Heroes just like the first.
 - Final Villain Showdown
     - When turning face-up the final card, the Villain reads aloud their randomly generated villain description and weak point, and describes the villain in their inner sanctum.
     - The final fight works exactly like any normal obstacle